aceofgreens/aceofgreens.github.io/content/articles/2025-12-14-portfolio_optimization_and_capm.md

 The *market portfolio* $M$ is the portfolio of all risky assets available in the investment universe, weighted by their total market capitalization (price times the number of shares outstanding).
 It represents the aggregate supply of all risky assets.
 Its weights are $\mathbf{x}_M = (P_i Q_i) / \sum_{j} P_j Q_j$.

-Since investors demand different multiples of the same tangency portfolio, aggregate demand also has the same risky asset proportions in it as the tancency portfolio.
+Since investors demand different multiples of the same tangency portfolio, aggregate demand also has the same risky asset proportions in it as the tangency portfolio.
 At equilibrium, supply of risky assets must equal the demand for such.
 This means that at equilibrium the market portfolio is equal to the tangency portfolio, $\mathbf{x}_M = \mathbf{x}_T$.

 That is the central and most powerful assertion of the [Capital Asset Pricing Model](https://en.wikipedia.org/wiki/Capital_asset_pricing_model) (CAPM).
 The identity between the tangency and market portfolios is the crucial bridge that allows the theory of individual optimal choice ([modern portfolio theory](https://en.wikipedia.org/wiki/Modern_portfolio_theory)) to become a theory of market prices (CAPM).
 The former serves as microfoundations to the latter.
 Pricing here refers to computing the fair expected return of an asset with a certain risk relative to the market.

 **Price adjustments**.
 As defined, $\mathbf{x}_M$ has all of its weights in $[0, 1]$, whereas in $\mathbf{x}_T$ some weights could be greater than one, or even negative.
 How do we deal with this?
-In reality, to reach equilibrium there are price-adjustment dynamics.
-If asset $i$ has negative weight in $\mathbf{x}_T$, then investors short it, which crashes its current price $P_i$.
+CAPM is a static model.
+It claims that the two portfolios are equal, without much justification.
+But in reality, to reach equilibrium there are price-adjustment dynamics.
+As a heuristic, if investors short asset $i$, this brings its current price $P_i$ down.
 As it does so, the expected mean $m_i = {P_\text{i, future}} / P_i - 1$ increases (holding $P_\text{i, future}$ fixed).
-Upon recomputing the tangency portfolio asset $i$, instead of being shorted, is now weakly held.
-In this way, the tangency portfolio adjusts (as can the supply of risky assets).
+In this way, the tangency portfolio adjusts.
 The bottomline is that portfolio optimization works with expected returns and at equilibrium, because of the price-adjustment dynamics, the tangency portfolio has weights in $[0, 1]$.

 We can ask the question *"What must $\mathbf{m}$ be given that $\mathbf{x}_T = \mathbf{x}_M$?"* To see, we plug in and solve: